doaa-altarawy/MProfiler/README.md

 ##Citation:

 Altarawy, Doaa, Mohamed A. Ismail, and Sahar M. Ghanem.
 "MProfiler: A profile-based method for dna motif discovery."
 IAPR International Conference on Pattern Recognition in Bioinformatics.
 Springer Berlin Heidelberg, 2009.
-APA

 ##Bibtex: